curiousest/curiousest.github.io/_posts/2022-02-05-valentines-day.md

 Hunger.
 Yearning.
 Want.
 Lust.
 Wish.
 Craving.
 Need.
 Addiction.
 Ambition.

-There's no festival focused on celebrating desire (many observe gluttony, desire's fulfilment).
-And it's a powerful force that sparks many-an-action.
-We each have our own complex relationship with desire, sometimes life-making, sometimes ruinous.
+There's no festival focused on celebrating desire (many observe gluttony, satisfying desire).
+And it's a volatile fuel that empowers us.
+We each have our own complex relationship with desire - sometimes life-making, sometimes ruinous.
 But we don't festively celebrate it or the world-building activity it channels.

 We should, despite its Christian origins.
 On Valentine's Day.